laminas/.github/CONTRIBUTING.md

 - [Code of Conduct](CODE_OF_CONDUCT.md)

 ## New Features or Refactoring
-If you are working on new features or refactoring for an existing project item (component, tool, etc.), create a Request For Comments
-(RFC) in the correspondig repository via a new issue report.
+If you are working on new features or refactoring for an existing project item (e.g. adding a new filter or validator or rewriting an existing class), create a Request For Comments (RFC) in the correspondig repository via a new issue report.

 If you want to propose a new project item, create a RFC in the [Technical Steering Committee](https://github.com/laminas/technical-steering-committee) repository via a new issue report.